MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Add-AzureRmHDInsightClusterIdentity.md

 ### -CertificateFilePath
 Specifies the file path to the certificate that will be used to authenticate as the Service Principal.
-The cluster will use this when accessing azure_2 Data Lake Store.
+The cluster will use this when accessing Azure Data Lake Store.

 ```yaml
 Type: String